National Association of Professional Process Servers

 Member in Good Standing.

-Tallahassee process servers are legally required to serve papers in the correct manner laid out by the state where the legal documents originated.
+Kansas City process servers are legally required to serve papers in the correct manner laid out by the state where the legal documents originated.
 Process serving laws vary by state, so each individual process server should be advised by his out of state client if there are any particular laws to be followed exclusive to the state of origin.

 Florida documents require certain notations on the service document to be made by the process server when effectuating service.
 Most states allow process to be served seven days a week except, most notably, Florida, New York and Texas.
 They do not allow Sunday service.